Raissa L’vovna Berg

 At that time of liberalization of the Russian society under Nikita Khrushchev, the Novosibirsk Academy City enjoyed comparative freedom due to its peripheral geographical and institutional location.
 Raissa Berg was at the center of “non-conformist” cultural and civic life in Novosibirsk.
 Her apartment was a well-known gathering place for dissenter writers, poets and painters (A. Galich, V. Delauney and others).
 In 1967 she signed the famous “Letter of Forty-Six” which expressed a mass protest against governmental violations of law in the Soviet Union.
 In 1968, with the end of the short liberal period in Soviet Russia (ottepel’), she was forced to retire from the Institute, whereupon she returned to Leningrad.

 In 1974 she decided to emigrate to the United States.
 From 1975 to 1981 she worked at the University of Wisconsin in Madison.
 From 1984 to 1994 she was affiliated with the George Washington University in Saint Louis, Missouri, as a visiting professor.
-During her stay in the United States she traveled widely, lecturing and participating in genetic congresses.
-In 1994 Raissa Berg moved to Paris, where her older daughter lives.
-Despite her advanced age she remains an active and creative personality, full of plans for the future.
+During her stay in the United States, she traveled widely, lecturing and participating in genetic congresses.
+In 1994 Raissa Berg moved to Paris, where her older daughter lived, and stayed active, full of plans for the future.

 Berg, Raissa L. Interview with author.
 Paris, October 2002.